springload/dotfiles/README.md

 Automated Software Installation is not supported – but you can probably get something out of `apt-get`, and enjoy the dotfiles!

+## Software configuration

+### Sublime Text 3

+> You will need [Package Control](https://packagecontrol.io/).
+You may also need a nice font, like [Source Code Pro](https://github.com/adobe-fonts/source-code-pro).

+Have a look at the default configuration and the list of packages in [`config/sublime`](https://github.com/springload/dotfiles/tree/master/config/sublime).

+To install the packages, open your Command Palette _(Cmd+Maj+P)_, type `Browse packages` and go edit the file `Packages/User/Package Control.sublime-settings`.

 ## Contributing to this project

 > __Feel free to [suggest new things to install](https://github.com/springload/dotfiles/pulls).
 The more the merrier!__